 Elsie Davies at The Cooking Wardrobe

 Elsie Davies at The Cooking Wardrobe is a 40+ blogger originally from Freetown, Sierra Leone, who is living in Australia.
 She blogs about food and style with an African twist.
 I love the great color combinations of her outfit choices.
-She combines prints and pattern and color in one outfit like nobody else and it looks awesome.
-She mixes classic pieces with African accessories for a unique twist.
-She also masters to wear bright statement colors like they were neutrals.
+She combines prints, pattern, and color in one outfit like nobody else and it looks awesome.
+Her ageless style is a mix of classic pieces with African accessories for a unique twist.
+She also masters to wear bold statement colors like they were neutrals.
 Aren’t these orange looks awesome?
 When you are a foodie who loves great colorful outfits, her blog is one you may want to bookmark.